- Amphibian Species of the World on Twitter

 Distribution

-Colombia, Ecuador, Peru, Guyana, and presumably into adjacent Venezuela and Brazil; possibly into northern Bolivia.
+Colombia, Ecuador, Peru, Guyana, and presumably into adjacent Venezuela; possibly into northern Bolivia.

 Comment

 Lynch, 2000 "1999", Rev. Acad.
 Colomb.
 Cienc.
 Exact.
 Fis.
-Nat., 23: 332, noted an undescribed species from Lago de Calima, Valle del Cauca, Colombia.
+Nat., 23: 332, noted an undescribed species of Epicrionops from Lago de Calima, Valle del Cauca, Colombia.
 Wilkinson and Nussbaum, 2006, In Exbrayat (ed.), Reprod.
 Biol.
 Phylog.
-Gymnophiona: 39-78 [53], diagnosed the taxon suggested that evidence of monophyly of Epicrionops with respect to Rhinatrema is currently unknown.
+Gymnophiona: 39–78 [53], diagnosed Epicrionops and suggested that evidence of monophyly of Epicrionops with respect to Rhinatrema is currently unknown.
 Pyron and Wiens, 2011, Mol.
 Phylogenet.
 Evol., 61: 543-583 (see comment in Amphibia record) suggested on the basis of molecular evidence that Epicrionops niger is more closely related to Rhinatrema bivittatum than to Epicrionops marmoratus, suggesting that a generic rearrangement is warranted.
 This result was confirmed by San Mauro, Gower, Müller, Loader, Zardoya, Nussbaum, and Wilkinson, 2014, Mol.
 Phylogenet.
 Evol., 73: 177–189.
-On the basis of a single exemplar species in their analysis, Dubois, Ohler, and Pyron, 2021, Megataxa, 5: 407, treated Epicrionops as a junior synonym of Rhinatrema.
+Dubois, Ohler, and Pyron, 2021, Megataxa, 5: 407, treated Epicrionops as a junior synonym of Rhinatrema on the basis of their molecular analysis where their one exemplar of Epicrionops was found to be the sister taxon, with weak statistical confidence, of their exemplars of Rhinatrema.
+See comment under Rhinatrema.

 Contained taxa (7 sp.):